Our Customer Service team is available from 7am to 8pm, ET, Monday through Friday.

 Your Shopping Cart is currently empty.
 Use Quick Order or Search to quickly add items to your order!

-Addresses AP Chemistry Big Idea 1 and Learning Objective 1.19.
-Students determine the identity of 2 unknown Group I metal carbonates using gravimetric analysis.
-This rigorous laboratory exercise can be taught using either a guided or an inquiry activity.
-In the guided activity, the first step is to precipitate the carbonates with excess calcium ions.
+Addresses AP® Chemistry Big Idea 1 and Learning Objective 1.19.
+Determine the identity of 2 unknown Group I metal carbonates using gravimetric analysis.
+Can be taught using either a guided or an inquiry activity.
+In the guided activity, students precipitate the carbonates with excess calcium ions.
 After drying, the mass and moles of the resulting calcium carbonate are determined.
-From that data, students calculate the formula mass of the unknown Group I metal carbonate and identify the Group I metal.
+From that data, they calculate the formula mass of the unknown Group I metal carbonate and identify the Group I metal.

 Students determine the identity of 2 unknown Group I metal carbonates using gravimetric analysis.
 This rigorous laboratory exercise can be taught using either a guided or an inquiry activity.
 In the guided activity, the first step is to precipitate the carbonates with excess calcium ions.
 After drying, the mass and moles of the resulting calcium carbonate are determined.
 From that data, students calculate the formula mass of the unknown Group I metal carbonate and identify the Group I metal.